odoo/documentation/legal/terms/enterprise.rst

 App
-    An "App" is a specialized group of features available for installation in the Software, and listed in the public Pricing section of `Odoo SA's website <https://www.odoo.com>`_ at the signature of this Agreement.
+    An "App" is a specialized group of features available for installation in the Software, and listed in the public Pricing section of `Twenty20 SA's website <https://www.odoo.com>`_ at the signature of this Agreement.

 Bug
     Is considered a Bug any failure of the Software that results in a complete stop, error traceback or security breach, and is not directly caused by a defective installation or configuration.
-Non-compliance with specifications or requirements will be considered as Bugs at the discretion of Odoo SA (typically, when the Software does not produce the results or performance it was designed to produce, or when a country-specific feature does not meet legal accounting requirements anymore).
+Non-compliance with specifications or requirements will be considered as Bugs at the discretion of Twenty20 SA (typically, when the Software does not produce the results or performance it was designed to produce, or when a country-specific feature does not meet legal accounting requirements anymore).